aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to PPTM within C++ Applications" h2="Convert PS to PPTM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you a C++ developer looking to add to integrate PS to PPTM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+As a C++ developer, you may need to integrate PS to PPTM conversion feature inside your C++ applications.
+This feature can be used to convert PostScript (PS) files to PowerPoint Macro-Enabled Presentation (PPTM) format.
+This conversion is useful for creating presentations from PostScript documents, which can be used for further editing and sharing.

+<h2>How Aspose.Total Helps for PS to PPTM Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that can be used to perform various document processing tasks.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export PS to PPTX and convert PPTX to PPTM respectively.
+Both these APIs are easy to use and can be integrated into C++ applications with minimal effort.
+Furthermore, Aspose.Total for C++ also provides a wide range of features and functionalities that can be used to enhance the document processing capabilities of C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}